ibm-cloud-docs/containers/cs_app.md

     -   [Ingress ![External link icon](../icons/launch-glyph.svg "External link icon")](https://kubernetes.io/docs/concepts/services-networking/ingress/): Specifies a type of load balancer that provides routes to access your app publicly.

+    Learn more about [securing your personal information](cs_secure.html#pi) when you work with Kubernetes resources.

 2. Run the configuration file in a cluster's context.